The Register of Beneficial Owners

-(iii) Notices delivered to the Registrar regarding the transfer or transmission of shares; an increase or reduction of share capital; or a restructuring of a company’s share capital or voting rights will further be accepted and registered if accompanied with a further notice indicating whether or not there has been a change in the beneficial ownership of the company and providing updated information, if applicable.
+(iii) Notices delivered to the Registrar regarding the transfer or transmission of shares, an increase or reduction of share capital, or a restructuring of a company’s share capital or voting rights will further be accepted and registered only if accompanied by a further notice indicating whether or not there has been a change in the beneficial ownership of the company and providing updated information, if applicable.

-3. Existing Companies (those registered prior to the 1st of January 2018)
+3. Existing Companies (those registered prior to the 1st January 2018)

-(i) All existing companies must set up and maintain their own internal beneficial owner register which should contain the same information as mentioned earlier above, by the end of June 2018.
+(i) All existing companies must set up and maintain their own internal beneficial owners’ register containing the information mentioned above, by the end of June 2018.

-(ii) As from the end of June 2018, existing companies shall either on the anniversary of their registration or where there is any change in the beneficial ownership, whichever is the earlier submit the declaration on beneficial owners to the Registrar in the prescribed form.
+(ii) As from the end of June 2018, existing companies must, either on the anniversary of their registration or where there is any change in beneficial ownership, whichever is the earlier, submit the declaration on beneficial owners in the prescribed form to the Registrar.

 4. Access to the Registrar’s Register of Beneficial Owners

-Request to access the Register of Beneficial owners as held by the Registrar of Companies shall be permissible as from 1st April 2018 by:
+Access the Register of Beneficial Owners as held by the Registrar of Companies shall be granted, as of 1st April 2018 to:

-(iv) Subject Persons, for the purpose of carrying customer due diligence in terms of the Prevention of Money Laundering and Funding of Terrorism Regulations providing services in or from Malta.
+(i) Subject Persons, for the purpose of carrying customer due diligence in terms of the Prevention of Money Laundering and Funding of Terrorism Regulations providing services in or from Malta; and

-(v) Any person or organisation that can satisfactorily demonstrate and justify a legitimate interest.
+(ii) Other persons or organisations that can satisfactorily demonstrate and justify a legitimate interest;

-Non-compliance with these Regulations may attract a joint and several liability of the Company and its officers (and in certain cases also it shareholders and beneficial owners) with penalties reaching Euro 1000 (plus Euro 10 daily for every day that the default continues), particularly or more specifically for failing:
+Non-compliance with these Regulations may expose the Company and its officers (and in certain cases also it shareholders and beneficial owners), on a joint and several basis, to a liability to the payment of penalties in the amount of Euro 1,000 (together with a penalty of Euro 10 daily for every day that the default continues).
+Such penalties apply for failure: